 - Licorice root extract is widely used in skincare and cosmetics for its anti-inflammatory and antibacterial properties.

-- Licorice is suitable for most skin types and helps reduce hyperpigmentation, blemishes, and signs of sun damage.
+- It helps soothe inflamed skin, reduce hyperpigmentation, blemishes, and signs of sun damage.

 - Moreover, it helps strengthen your natural skin barrier with regular use.